Firewall Protection Profiles

 Configuration > Overlays & Security > Security > Firewall Protection Profiles

-Use the Firewall Protection Profiles tab to add or modify a protection profile on any appliance with a firewall, to enable baseline learning, and to manage DoS thresholds and corresponding response actions on designated appliances, segments, and zones.
+Use the Firewall Protection Profiles tab to add or modify a protection profile on any appliance with a firewall, to enable baseline learning, and to manage denial of service (DoS) thresholds and corresponding response actions on designated appliances, segments, and zones.

 Baseline Learning, Auto Rate Limit, and Smart Burst